mplaine/xformsdb/README.txt

         can be whatever you like, e.g.,
         # XFormsDB Test related properties
         webapp.name=test
         webapp.displayname=XFormsDB Test

 Now, you can start using Apache Ant commands for compiling, running, etc. your new XFormsDB-based Web application.
-The same Apache Ant commands can be used for compiling, running, etc. bundled XFormsSB-based sample Web applications, too.
+The same Apache Ant commands can be used for compiling, running, etc. bundled XFormsDB-based sample Web applications, too.

 If you are developing an XFormsDB-based Web application and you need to see